clojurists-together/clojuriststogether.org/content/news/2025/2025 Long Term Funding Ballot Information.md

 Putting aside the libraries that I have contributed code to, there are many SciCloj libraries that I use that I would be happy to contribute documentation.
 A bridging example would be regarding a Clojure-Blender bridge.
 Although I started to develop a new library for this, basilisp-blender has emerged as potentially a stronger candidate and so I would like to make detailed tutorial examples of creating 'scientific' outputs using this.

 #### Projects
-As discovered while writing the Wolframite documentation (https://scicloj.github.io/wolframite/for_scientists.index.html), what is often needed is not so much a manual but examples of how to use the tool (or how to integrate many tools) in a real project.
-With this in mind, I would like to document the overall process of how to use the ecosystem to solve real problems, supplying both real problems and real solutions, e.g. the source and details behind my past talk (https://www.youtube.com/watch?v=SE5Ge4QP4oY) and large contributions to 'noj (https://github.com/scicloj/noj).
+As discovered while writing the [Wolframite documentation](https://scicloj.github.io/wolframite/for_scientists.index.html), what is often needed is not so much a manual but examples of how to use the tool (or how to integrate many tools) in a real project.
+With this in mind, I would like to document the overall process of how to use the ecosystem to solve real problems, supplying both real problems and real solutions, e.g. the source and details behind my [past talk](https://www.youtube.com/watch?v=SE5Ge4QP4oY) and large contributions to []'noj](https://github.com/scicloj/noj).

 #### Outreach
 Outside of building library bridges to Clojure for specialist academic projects as well as collecting SciCloj talk sources in a centralised location, I would make a concerted effort to reach out to non-Clojure scientists about the benefits of Clojure.